 "Huh?"
 Smith looked at her stupidly.
 "Oh, no, no. Nothing like that."

 It took Smith a moment to regain his composure.
-Once he did, with Mrs. Delgado's hand still in his pants, he put his arm around her and moved to kiss her.
+Once he did, with Mrs. Delgado's hand still in his pocket, he put his arm around her and moved to kiss her.

 She slapped him away.
 "I'm not that kind of woman, Señor M.R."
-And she pulled her hand out of his pants.
+And she pulled her hand out of his pocket.